 Beyond the difficulties in labeling and marketing true 1,080p products, China has little to offer in the way of 1,080p content sources.
 Next-generation high-definition disc players using the Blu-ray Disc and HD DVD formats were virtually absent from the show floor here, although such players are making headlines in other regions of the world.

-Also not immediately evident in a quick walkthrough of the show floor were players based on China’s EVD or other Asian high-definition disc formats.
-Chinese manufacturers had developed rival formats to Blu-ray Disc and HD DVD to skirt steep licensing fees and requirements of licensees.
+Also not immediately evident in a quick walkthrough of the show floor were players based on China's EVD or other Asian high-definition disc formats.
+Chinese manufacturers had developed rival formats to Blu-ray Disc and HD DVD to skirt steep licensing fees and requirements.